Manlio De Domenico: Early life and education

 He was born in Messina in 1984.
-He got his Ph.D in Nuclear and Astroparticle physics from the University of Catania and the Scuola Superiore di Catania in 2012, proposing a data-driven model for the propagation of Ultra-High Energy Cosmic Rays (UHECR) in a magnetized Universe and a multiscale approach to analyze their anisotropic distribution at Earth, with visiting scholarships at the Institute for Nuclear Theory of the University of Washington and the Institut de physique nucléaire d'Orsay.
+He got his Ph.D. in nuclear and astroparticle physics from the University of Catania and the Scuola Superiore di Catania in 2012, proposing a data-driven model for the propagation of Ultra-High Energy Cosmic Rays (UHECR) in a magnetized Universe and a multiscale approach to analyze their anisotropic distribution at Earth, with visiting scholarships at the Institute for Nuclear Theory of the University of Washington and the Institut de physique nucléaire d'Orsay.

 Career and research

 He held postdoctoral positions (2012-2013) at the School of Computer Science of the University of Birmingham (UK), and (2013-2016) at the University of Rovira i Virgili (Spain).
 In 2016 he has been a visiting scholar at the Max Planck Institute for the Physics of Complex Systems.
-From 2016 to 2018 he hold the “Juan de la Cierva” senior fellowship at the University of Rovira i Virgili.
+From 2016 to 2018 he held the "Juan de la Cierva" senior fellowship at the University of Rovira i Virgili.
 Since 2018 he directs the Complex Multilayer Networks (CoMuNe) Lab founded at the Fondazione Bruno Kessler.